digitalbazaar/bedrock-rest/README.md

 Make middleware for a type negotiated REST resource.
 This middleware handles the details of handling requests for `json`, `application/ld+json`, and `html`.
 JSON based requests will just return the data from the `get` option.
-HTML requests will return a HTML template as needed.
-It defaults to `main.html` which could be setup to start a single page app that could include the data with `updateVars` or re-call the resource URL and request JSON based data.
+HTML requests default to using another route to return HTML.
+It defaults to `main.html` which could be setup to start a single page app that calls the same endpoint to get the JSON based resource.

 `options`:
 - **validate**: content to pass to bedrock.validation.validate
 - **get(req, res, callback(err, data))**: get resource data
+- **json**: handle JSON content types (false, true, 'route') (default: true)
-- **template**: template file name for HTML mode (default: 'main.html')
+- **html**: handle HTML content types (false, 'route') (default: 'route')
-- **templateNeedsResource**: boolean flag to get resource for template
-- **updateVars(resource, vars, callback(err))**: update vars with resource

 ```js
 makeResourceHandler({